Rewriting Yasuke in 'Assassin's Creed Shadows' at the Eleventh Hour?

 ~Smash

-In 2015 yves signed and engage Ubi in the Sustainable Development Goals (SDG) to push DEI, to hire more women and non white/diverse people etc at Ubisoft and of of course add DEI in their games and if Yves (or the Guillement brothers) achieved their SDG goals they get a bonus of 780k euros as compensation, thats explain alot of the wokeness at Ubisoft.
+In 2015 the Guillemot brothers engaged Ubi in the Sustainable Development Goals (SDG), push DEI, hire more women and non white/diverse people etc at Ubisoft workplace is part of their goals and of course add DEI in their games and if Yves (or the Guillement brothers) achieved some of their SDG goals they get money as bonus plus i'm pretty sure the company get money aswell as compensation for the expected reduce sale, thats explain alot of the wokeness we have today with Ubisoft.

 Can we talk about how they fired most of the white guys and when the game wasn't progressing had to rehire many of them back as contractors?